sstelfox/stelfox.net/content/knowledge_base/linux/trim.md

 ## Configuring

 This page is referring to TRIM support for SSDs.
-To enable it add "noatime,discard" to the options on all of the fstab partition entries that live on the drive.
+To enable it add `noatime,discard` to the options on all of the fstab partition entries that live on the drive.
 Be sure to disable any swap partitions that live on that drive as well.

 ### Note on Encrypted Drives

-Turning TRIM support on for an encrypted hard drive will not actually do anything. "discard" is a file system level option and full disk encryption lives below that.
+Turning TRIM support on for an encrypted hard drive will not actually do anything. `discard` is a file system level option and full disk encryption lives below that.
 It makes sense that it doesn't work, writing a sector full of 0s to an encrypted partition will result in a sector of encrypted 0s which will look more or less like random garbage.